Djdefrag/QualityScaler/README.md

 - [ ] Update 2.0 (now under development)
     - [ ] Python 3.11 (expecting ~30% more performance)
-    - [ ] torch/torch-directml 2.0 (more performance)
+    - [ ] torch/torch-directml 2.0 (expecting ~30% more performance)
     - [ ] a new completely redesigned graphical interface, with many more options for the user
-    - [ ] upscaling of images and videos at once (currently it is possible to upscale a single image, a list of images or a single video)
+    - [ ] upscaling images and videos at once (currently it is possible to upscale a single image, a list of images or a single video)
     - [ ] upscale multiple videos at once
 - [x] Switch to Pytorch-directml to support all Directx12 compatible gpu (AMD, Intel, Nvidia)
 - [x] New GUI with Windows 11 style